AbdouRoumi/Mapping_Injector/README.md

 - **Local Mapping Injection**: Allocates memory within the injector's own process to execute code.
 - **Remote Injection**: Allocates and injects code into a remote process and executes the injected payload using `CreateRemoteThread`.
 - **Shellcode Execution**: Executes arbitrary shellcode within the local or remote process.
-- **Memory Management**: Manages memory allocation securely and changes memory protection using functions like `VirtualAlloc` and `VirtualProtect`.
+- **Memory Management**: Manages memory allocation securely and changes memory protection using functions like `Mapviewoffile`
 - **Debugging Support**: Adds process control via debugging mechanisms for better control over injected processes.

 ---

 ## Code Highlights

-- **Memory Allocation**: Uses `VirtualAlloc` for local mapping and `VirtualAllocEx` for remote processes to allocate memory for the payload.
 - **Shellcode Writing**: Injects shellcode with `WriteProcessMemory` in the case of remote injection.
 - **Thread Creation**: Executes shellcode by creating a new thread in the target process using `CreateRemoteThread`.
 - **Protection Change**: Modifies memory protection to `PAGE_EXECUTE_READWRITE` for safe code execution.